l-mathur/l-mathur/README.md

-I am a PhD student at [Carnegie Mellon University's School of Computer Science](https://www.cs.cmu.edu) in the Language Technologies Institute.
+I am a PhD student at [Carnegie Mellon University's School of Computer Science](https://www.cs.cmu.edu), advised by Louis-Philippe Morency in the MultiComp Lab.
 My research is in the foundations of multimodal AI and embodied AI 🤖 in real-world human-machine interaction contexts.

 <a href="https://l-mathur.github.io">l-mathur.github.io</a>